schoetbi/TTrack/README.md

 To start a task enter ``ttrack begin projA/task-123``.
 This command assumes that the starting time is "NOW".
 If you want to entere an explicit time you can do so by entering  ``ttrack begin projA/task-123 <date>``.

-For the start date (as well as all other places where ttrack needs to have a date) TTrack tries to detect the formt how you enter the date and time.
-For example
-TTrack detects ``11-03-2011`` as the 3rd November 2011.
-If you enter ``03.11.2001`` the date is also the thrid of November 2011 but in the German format.

 If you begin the next task the currently running task is automatically ended.

 ### End all tasks